-Fruit liqueurs are based on a distilled spirit that is flavored with fruits and sweetened with sugar or other sweeteners.
-The amount of alcohol in fruit liqueurs is typically between 20% to 30% ABV - with some outliners containing less or more.
+When looking at cocktail recipes, you'll often find some kind of liqueurs in the list of ingredients.
+There are many different types of liqueurs, one of the most important ones are fruit liqueurs.
+These fruity liqueurs are alcoholic beverages based on a liquor like vodka, gin, or brandy, flavored with fruits and sweetened with sugar or other sweeteners.
+The amount of alcohol in these fruit-flavored liqueurs typically ranges from 20% to 30% alcohol by volume - with some outliners containing less or more.

 Liqueurs made from fruits are not only tasty when served neat.
 They are an integral part of mixology and are used in many cocktail recipes.
 Just think of classics like Cointreau, Maraschino liqueur, and Blue Curaçao.

-Here is our list of fruit liqueurs, from classic cocktail ingredients like Cointreau and Blue Curaçao to popular digestifs like Ginja and Limoncello.
+Here is our curated list of different types of fruit liqueur, from classic cocktail ingredients like Cointreau and Blue Curaçao to popular digestifs like Ginja and Limoncello.

 Cointreau is a Triple Sec and my go-to option for Margaritas.
 The colorless, orange-flavored liqueur is a staple in bars and packs quite a punch at 40% ABV.